Large deviation rate functions for the partition function in a log-gamma distributed random potential: Proofs for the stationary log-gamma model

 With one additional observation we can verify Remark \ref{La-rem5}.
-Namely, $\Lambda_{s,t}(\xi)$ is in fact {\sl strictly} bounded above by the first branch of either \eqref{pres-hor2} or \eqref{pres-ver2}.
-The claim is easily verifiable when either of conditions (b), (c) are in effect.
-To see the strict domination when (a) holds, note that the unique minimizers in formulas \eqref{cd1}--\eqref{cd2} are linked by $\rho = \mu + \xi-\theta$.
-But if these formulas matched both first branches in \eqref{pres-hor2} and \eqref{pres-ver2}, the connection would have to be $\rho = \mu -\theta$.
-This together with \eqref{aux29} implies that $\Lambda_{s,t}(\xi)< \Lambda_{\theta, (s,t)}(\xi)$ for all $\theta\in(0,\mu)$. \end{proof}
+Namely, $\Lambda_{s,t}(\xi)$ is in fact \textit{strictly} bounded above by the first branch of either (\ref{pres-hor2}) or (\ref{pres-ver2}).
+The claim is easily verifiable when either of conditions (b) or (c) are in effect.
+To see the strict domination when (a) holds, note that the unique minimizers in formulas (\ref{cd1}) and (\ref{cd2}) are linked by $\rho= \mu+ \xi-\theta$.
+But if these formulas matched both first branches in (\ref{pres-hor2}) and (\ref{pres-ver2}), the connection would have to be $\rho= \mu-\theta$.
+This together with (\ref{aux29}) implies that $\Lambda_{s,t}(\xi)< \Lambda_{\theta, (s,t)}(\xi)$ for all $\theta\in(0,\mu)$. \end{enumerate} \noqed\end{pf*}